tombastianello/satisfactory-server-notifications/Readme.md

 Simple application intended to be used as a sidecar to the satisfactory dedicated server container.
 This can also be run manually or as a service, although config examples are not provided at the moment.

 ### So what does it do?
 For the moment functionality is basic, however, this can be expanded in the future.
-Currently this will notify a discord channel via webhook when users connect or disconnect from the server.
+Currently this will notify a discord channel via webhook when the following events occur:
+- Server startup.
+- Server startup complete.
+- Game is saved.
+- Player connects to the server.
+- Player disconnects from the server.

 ### WARNING
 This is still really hacky at the moment and I can't promise it will work reliably.